stevavoliajvar/stop_cloudflare/README.md

 ![](image/omsjsck.jpg)

 Cloudflare similarly prevents those in southeast asia and elsewhere who have poor internet connectivity from accessing the websites behind it (for example, they could be behind 7+ layers of NAT or sharing same IP) unless they solve multiple image CAPTCHAs.
+There is no way to solve the captcha without enabling Javascript and Cookies.
+Cloudflare is using them to make a browser signature.

 ![](image/omsnote.jpg)